au-uk/SWIFI-4KFLOCAM/README.md

 #### Use Ansible, [SemaphoreUI](https://github.com/semaphoreui/semaphore) and Github to automate the settings on all CCTV cameras (in-progress)

 Note: The assumption is that all CCTV cameras will use the same settings.
 The settings file is stored in GitHub.
-The playbook runs periodically (or via webhook, if local git) and pulls the, main branch, setting file, from GitHub and applies the settings to an individual camera, group of cameras, or all camera on your local network (Note: based on the Ansible Hosts File and the hosts: setting in the playbook).
+The playbook runs periodically (or via webhook, if local git) and pulls the, main branch, setting file, from GitHub and applies the settings to an individual camera, group of cameras, or all cameras on your local network (Note: based on the Ansible Hosts File and the hosts: setting in the playbook).

 ##### Playbook